I am looking for work

 At Refugee Talent Hub we work with customized meetings that foster personal contact, which helps to get to know each other - and is a necessary step towards a fruitful collaboration.
 Our meetings consist of company visits, work experience programs and other work-related activities.
 All of our events happen in the workplace and are small-scale, practical and efficient.
 You can find the complete range of our Dutch and English-speaking events here.

 Our way of working is based on our Hub concept.
-We connect knowledge, experience and contacts of a large network of employers, refugees and social organizations.
+We connect knowledge, experience and contacts of a large network of employers, refugees and social organisations.
 We do this, among other things, by stimulating the exchange of knowledge between employers and by working closely with civil society organizations such as VluchtelingenwerkNederland, the New Dutch Connections, NewBees and UAF, the foundation for refugee students.

 The idea of our Hub descends from consultancy firm Accenture.
 The company presented the idea at the annual World Economic Forum in 2016, after which Refugee Talent Hub was launched the same year.
-The organization has now grown into an independent foundation with a large network of committed employers and refugee talents.
+The organisation has now grown into an independent foundation with a large network of committed employers and refugee talents.
 As co-founder and corporate partner, Accenture is still closely involved in the activities of Refugee Talent Hub.

 Eva Huson Senior partnership manager